zetanumbers/book/src/natural-aliasing.md

 Unless that future's internal structure contains types only with `for<'a>` bounded aliasing lifetimes!

 **You should notice that now the thread-safe property of a type could be defined solely from the *type's boundary*, i.e. its safe public interface.**
+I will name this rule the *fundamental aliasing rule*, although pretentious, in the context of our theory it is worth its name.

 Unfortunately it's not possible to realize such thread-safety checking behavior in the type system today.
 It would require to extend capabilities of lifetimes, potentially even allowing self-referential types to be defined in safe way,